caperso/bms/blog/20211011-Extension In Study Group.md

-For us, it's not a problem at all! all the things are written in pure js, you can follow this: it's a very profession doc [Official doc]<https://developer.chrome.com/docs/extensions/>
+For us, it's not a problem at all! all the things are written in pure js, you can follow this: it's a very professional doc [Official doc]<https://developer.chrome.com/docs/extensions/>

-## show off the extension
+## Demo time

 Let's take a look on this extension demo

-### show the outline of elements

-## what does the extension be capable of
+## What does the extension be capable of

-- Web page control
+- Web page control(grammarly)
 - Event listening
 - Automation (bot, Tampermonkey, )
 - Bookmark control；